Feature request #8725

 Sorry to nitpick, but just for clarification - are you actually meaning rendering at small scales (further zoomed out) is where the performance gain is?
 If so, I agree that this is a significant issue which would be great to address.

-#55 Updated by Nathan Woodrow almost 11 years ago
+#55 Updated by Nathan Woodrow about 11 years ago

 Nyall Dawson wrote: